LucasHissinger/Data_base/README.md

 # Data_base
-Project perso to familiarise with SQL and data_base
+Project perso to acquaint myself with SQL and data base.

 Requierements :
 - install python3